AMOORCHING/the-economist-poke-mcp/README.md

 3. Go to Application/Storage → Cookies
 4. Copy the relevant cookie values (you may need multiple cookies separated by semicolons)

 **Note**: The cookie is used to bypass paywalls and access subscriber content.
+You'll still need your own subscription.
 Make sure to keep it secure and don't commit it to version control.

 ## Usage